trustedanalytics-ng/platform-wiki/Platform-Maintenance/platform_maintenance_manual.md

 4. To monitor space allocated/available on volumes attached to Kubernetes containers use `rbd du`.

 ### 2.2.
 Allocated space extension/reduction
-Watch your cluster capacity. *Never* let the cluster/volume for an OSD to reach full ratio.
+Watch your cluster capacity. *Never* let the cluster/volume for an OSD reach full ratio.
 You can experience unexcepted errors if an OSD ever hits its capacity limit.

 #### 2.2.1.
 Adding OSDs
 You can expand your cluster at runtime, using either of two methods to achieve that.